Skip to Content

 (e.g., Severance, Zoning By-Law Amendments, Minor Variances, etc.)

-• No. SVCA provides comments with regards natural heritage and hazards, if applicable.
+• No. SVCA provides comments with regards natural hazards, if applicable.

 • The final approval of a Planning Act application is made by the municipality, township or county.